jsom1/jsom1.github.io/_walkthroughs/Delivery.md

 ![sql info]({{https://jsom1.github.io/}}/_images/htb_delivery_sqlinfo.png){: height="280px" width = "415px"}
 </div>

-So MatterMost indeed has a database behind it, and here we see a user called "mmuser" with the password "Crack_The_MM_Admin_PW".
+So MatterMost indeed has a database behind it.
+First I thought I had to connect to tcp port 3306 at 127.0.0.1 to somehow retrieve the password.
+I tried doing that with netcat, but there was nothing there.
+I then googled the *tcp(127.0.0.1:3306)/mattermost?...* part and read the MatterMost doc.
+This is where I understood that *mmuser* was in fact the username, and *Crack_The_MM_Admin_PW* was the password.
 Let's try to connect to the database with the credentials:

 <div class="img_container">
 ![MariaDB]({{https://jsom1.github.io/}}/_images/htb_delivery_mariadb.png){: height="280px" width = "415px"}
 </div>

-We see it's MariaDB version 10.3.27, and the commands are very similar to MySQL.
+This is it!
+We see it's MariaDB, and the commands are very similar to MySQL.
 It is not shown in the image below, but the Users table is at the botton of the list.
 We can get the column names of that table and then display the ones we want as follows:

 <div class="img_container">
 ![column names]({{https://jsom1.github.io/}}/_images/htb_delivery_mariadb2.png){: height="280px" width = "415px"}